 - Possible completed doctoral studies so far (in ECTS)

-3. The title and summary of your Master´s thesis or equivalent, or a description of previous academic publications (maximum length 4000 characters, including spaces).
+4. The title and abstract of your Master´s thesis or equivalent, maximum length of abstract 750 characters (including spaces).

 A doctoral student must have at least two supervisors who have completed a doctoral degree.
 At least one of the supervisors must be in a permanent or long-term employment at the Faculty awarding the doctoral degree and at least one of the supervisors must hold the title of docent or similar scientific qualifications.
 In addition to supervisors, each student needs to have a responsible professor, who may also serve as one of the dissertation supervisors.
 For further information on the requirements placed on supervision, please see the selection criteria section on this page.

 6. A copy of your previous degree certificate (Master's degree or equivalent) and a copy of a detailed transcript of studies included in the degree.

 N.B.
 The application form enables you to also submit documents related to your possible BA degree, should you so wish.
 However, submitting these documents is not obligatory.